FAQ

 Can I have my transcript sent via FASTER/SPEEDE?

 Our institution utilizes the FASTER/SPEEDE electronic transcript transfer system where possible if the recipient institution accepts transcript via those systems.
-These requests are placed through the Parchment site just like all other official transcript requests.
+These requests are placed through the National Student Clearinghouse site just like all other official transcript requests.
 From the ‘Available Credentials’ screen, select the 'Official Transcript' order option.
 Once you are on the ‘Set Delivery Destination’ page, you can use the search feature to identify and select your intended recipient.
 Once the recipient has been selected, if the default delivery method is listed as 'Electronic', the transcript will be sent using SPEEDE/FASTER.

 If when using the institution lookup table, the only option available is for a physical hard-copy transcript, that means we are currently unable to send electronic transcripts to that institution and your transcript will be sent as a physical hard-copy through the mail.